French Chad

 Chad was a part of the French colonial empire from 1900 to 1960.
 Colonial rule under the French began in 1900 when the Military Territory of Chad was established.
 From 1905, Chad was linked to the federation of French colonial possessions in Middle Africa, known from 1910 under the name of French Equatorial Africa.
 Chad passed in 1920 to French civilian administration, but suffered from chronic neglect.

 Chad distinguished itself in 1940 for being, under the governorship of Félix Éboué, the first French colony to rally by the side of Free France.
-After World War II, the French permitted a limited amount of representation of the African population, ushering the way to the clash in the political arena between the progressive and southern-based Chadian Progressive Party (PPT) and the Islamic conservative Chadian Democratic Union (UDT).
+After World War II, the French permitted a limited amount of representation of the African population, ushering in a political clash between the progressive and southern-based Chadian Progressive Party (PPT) and the Islamic conservative Chadian Democratic Union (UDT).
 It was eventually the PPT which emerged victorious and brought the country to independence in 1960 under the leadership of François Tombalbaye.

 French conquest

-European interest in Africa generally grew during the 19th century.
-By 1887, France, motivated by the search for wealth, had driven inland from its settlements on central Africa's west coast to claim the territory of Oubangui-Chari (present-day Central African Republic).
+During the 19th century, European interest in Africa grew, and by 1887 France, in search of wealth, had driven inland from its settlements on the west coast of Africa to claim the territory of Oubangui-Chari (present-day Central African Republic).
 It claimed this area as a zone of French influence, and within two years it occupied part of what is now southern Chad.
-In the early 1890s, French military expeditions sent to Chad encountered the forces of Rabih az-Zubayr, who had been conducting slave raids (razzias) in southern Chad throughout the 1890s and had sacked the settlements of Bornu, Baguirmi, and Wadai Empire.
+In the early 1890s, French military expeditions sent to Chad encountered the forces of Rabih az-Zubayr, who had been conducting slave raids (razzias) in southern Chad throughout the decade and had sacked the settlements of Bornu, Baguirmi, and Wadai.
 After years of indecisive engagements, French forces succeeded in defeating Rabih az-Zubayr at the Battle of Kousséri in 1900.
-In the next years, the French gradually expanded into eastern and northern Chad, encountering heavy resistance such as during the Wadai War, and in Tibesti and Borkou.
+In the following years, the French gradually expanded into eastern and northern Chad, encountering heavy resistance such as in the Wadai War and in Tibesti and Borkou.

-France conquered the last independent polities in Chad in 1917, and had defeated the last major native insurgencies by 1920.
+France conquered the last of the independent polities in Chad in 1917, and by 1920 had defeated the last major native insurgencies.